-The County has designated a single base hospital to provide medical consultation to prehospital personnel.
-Roles and responsibilities of the base hospital and base hospital personnel are identified in the County's policies, procedures and protocols manual.
-ALS Providers, as well as fire first responder agencies participating in the Fire Paramedic First Responder Program and/or a First Responder Defibrillation Program are under the medical direction of the County EMS Medical Director.
+County has designated one base hospital to provide medical consultation to prehospital personnel.
+Base hospital and base hospital personnel roles and responsibilities are identified in the County's policies, procedures and protocols manual.
+ALS Providers, as well as fire first responder agencies participating in Fire Paramedic First Responder Programs and/or First Responder Defibrillation Programs are under medical direction of the EMS Medical Director.